 A cliffhanger occurs when the story ends before the climax is resolved.
 Specifically, the story ends mid-climax so that the reader experiences the height of the story’s tension, but doesn’t see the outcome of the climax and the fate of the protagonist or conflict.
 Cliffhangers will generally occur when the story is part of a series, though it can also have literary merit.
 In One Thousand and One Nights, Scheherazade ends her stories on cliffhangers so that the king keeps postponing her execution.

 A MacGuffin is a plot device in which the protagonist’s main desire lacks intrinsic value.
 In other words, the protagonist desires the MacGuffin, which causes the story’s conflict, but the MacGuffin itself is actually valueless.
 Many times, the protagonist doesn’t even obtain the MacGuffin, because they have learned what lessons they were supposed to learn from the chase.
 An example is the falcon statuette in The Maltese Falcon.
-This statuette is never obtained, but it drives the novel’s many murders and double crossings
+This statuette is never obtained, but it drives the novel’s many murders and double crossings.

 A red herring is a distraction device in which the author misleads the reader (or other characters) with seemingly-relevant details.
 (The MacGuffin is a form of red herring.)
 Red herrings are primarily found in mystery and suspense stories, as they string the reader down different possibilities while distracting from the truth.
 Although this plot device can complicate the story and even build symbolism, it can also fracture the reader’s trust in the author, so writers should use it sparingly and wisely.
+(This is slightly different from the logical fallacy “red herring,” in which irrelevant information is used to distract the reader from a faulty argument.)

 For more plot devices and storytelling techniques, take a look at our article The Art of Storytelling.

-8 Types of Plot
+8 Types of Plot in Literature

 Certain types of plot recur throughout literature, especially in genre fiction.
 These stories build upon the previously mentioned plot devices, and they have their own tropes and archetypes which the author must fill to tell a complete story.